ms/buildtogether.tech/introduction/index.md

 ## Acknowledgments

 This book is dedicated to [Marian Petre][petre-marian], who taught me how to think about how programmers think and work.
-I would also like to thank all of the students who did projects with me at the University of Toronto and through Google Summer of Code, and everyone who took part in UCOSP
+My thanks to all of the students who did projects with me at the University of Toronto and through Google Summer of Code, and everyone who took part in UCOSP <cite>Holmes2014,Holmes2018</cite>.

-<cite>Holmes2014,Holmes2018</cite>.
+{% include thanks.html %}

 Portions of this book are adapted from material that originally appeared in
 <cite>Wilson2019</cite> and <cite>Irving2021</cite>; I'm grateful to Taylor \&